 \Paid Family Leave: It became effective January 7, 2019.
 The City released PSB detailing the benefits and application for it.
+Previously, the Union sent out email explaining it to the members.
 Due to high use of Paid Family leave during year 2020, there was an increased deduction in year 2021.
 This rate is determined by the insurance company and New York State.
 Effective January 2021, the new deduction will be equal to .511% of the wages which equals to \$9.75 bi-weekly deduction for a \$50,000 yearly salary.
-Year 2022: the PFL bi-weekly deduction will not increase but the cap will slightly go up.
-Siblings will be a new added category in 2023.